A student who wishes to withdraw from Gordon College must complete the online withdrawal process through Student Life in Lane Student Center.

 Return of Title IV Funds Policy

 Students who withdraw or take a leave of absence from the college and are receiving federal financial aid may be subject to the federal Return of Title IV Aid and state financial aid return policies.
 Students who plan to withdraw or take a leave of absence must notify the Office of Student Life.
 Non-attendance does not constitute official withdrawal.
 If a student who began attendance and did not officially withdraw fails to earn a passing grade in at least one course over an entire semester, the college must assume that the student has unofficially withdrawn.
-Unofficial withdrawals will be determined within 90 days of the end of the semester.
-Federal financial aid recipients will have their awards reviewed and recalculated, causing a reduction in aid awarded.
+Unofficial withdrawals will be determined within 30 days of the end of the semester.
+Federal financial aid recipients will have their awards reviewed and recalculated, returning any Title IV funds as required by federal regulations within 45 days.

 Federal Return to Title IV Aid Overview